Grind Settings Guide

 References and Sources

-• • Breville Group Limited - Barista Pro BES878 Product Manual and Specifications (16 grind settings)
+• • Breville Group Limited - Barista Pro BES878 product documentation and grind adjustment guidance

 • • Specialty Coffee Association (SCA) - Espresso extraction standards and particle size guidelines